David Assouline

+Political career

+In the Socialist Party's 2011 primaries, Assouline endorsed Martine Aubry as the party's candidate for the 2012 presidential election.

+Other activities

 Assouline is a board member of the France 2 television network and a member of the Digital Dividend Commission (Commission du dividende numérique), which recommended reallocation of frequencies made available by the ending of analogue broadcasting.
 Previously he has served as a member of the French Group of the Inter-Parliamentary Union and as a member of the Women's Rights and Equal Opportunity Commission (Délégation aux droits des femmes et à l'égalité des chances entre les hommes et les femmes).

 Works (with Mehdi Lallaoui)

 Assouline is a historian who has written a 3-volume survey of France's relationship with its immigrants.
 However, he is best known for his work on the harsh repression of Algerians living in France during the Algerian War.